Johan Frijns, firstname.lastname@example.org

 The six Principles encourage banks to align their operations at "strategic, portfolio, and transactional levels" with prevailing social and environmental commitments, particularly as expressed in the Paris Climate Agreement and the United Nations' Sustainable Development Goals (SDGs).

-The draft PRBs were developed in a closed process by 28 banks from around the world, with advice from a group of 12 hand-picked civil society organizations.
-As a PRB-signatory, banks will be required to assess their positive and negative social, economic, and environmental impacts and, based on these impacts, to set and publish targets and in accordance with the ambitions of the Paris Climate Agreement and the SDGs.
+PRB-signatory banks will be required to assess their positive and negative social, economic, and environmental impacts and, based on these impacts, to set and publish targets and in accordance with the ambitions of the Paris Climate Agreement and the SDGs.
 Additionally the PRBs include commitments on stakeholder engagement, accountability, and transparency.
 Banks that continue to fail to meet their targets or fail to adhere to the PRBs will lose their signatory status.